Joe Blahak: College career

-NFL career
+Professional career

-Blahak was one of ten Huskers selected in the 1973 NFL Draft, taken in the eighth round by the Houston Oilers, the 183rd overall pick.
-He was claimed off waivers the next year by the Minnesota Vikings, where he played two years before going to the newly formed Tampa Bay Buccaneers in the 1976 NFL Expansion Draft.
+Blahak was one of ten Huskers selected in the 1973 NFL draft, taken in the eighth round by the Houston Oilers, the 183rd overall pick.
+He was claimed off waivers the next year by the Minnesota Vikings, where he played two years before going to the newly formed Tampa Bay Buccaneers in the 1976 NFL expansion draft.
 Blahak was an opening-day starter for the Bucs, but only played with the team for two games.
 He was one of two players cut to make room for newly signed receiver Morris Owens, and running back Rod McNeill.
 He was picked up toward the end of the season by the New England Patriots, and returned to the Vikings in 1977 before retiring.

 Personal life

-On November 28, 1970, he married Diane Melliger of Columbus and they had three children.
+On November 28, 1970, he married Diane Melliger of Columbus and had three children.
 After his NFL career, he returned to Lincoln and worked for an insurance company.
 He died suddenly at age 65 of an apparent heart attack.